ankit-v/RainOpenCL/README.md

 # RainOpenCL

-RainOpenCL is a Graphics application that simulates realistic rain effects using OpenGL for rendering and OpenCL for parallel computation.
-It also demonstrates font rendering using FreeType and supports texture-based intro/outro screens with sound playback.
+RainOpenCL is a graphics application that generates realistic rain effects using OpenGL for rendering and OpenCL for parallel computation.
+By varying particle counts to simulate different mesh sizes, it showcases the performance of both CPU and GPU processing, highlighting the advantages of parallel computing.
+The project also features advanced font rendering with FreeType and includes texture-based intro and outro scenes.

 ## Features